 Tired of force closing apps by accident?
 This will help.

-We all are humans, and we make mistakes, right?
-While working on Mac, if you’ve ever accidentally quit an app, then you’re not alone.
+We are humans, and we make mistakes, right?
+While working on a Mac, if you have ever accidentally quit an app, then you are not alone.
 It happens with most Mac users at least once a day.

 How to never accidentally quit apps on Mac again

-When you press and hold the Cmd-Q combination, a small countdown timer will appear on the screen.
-If you release keys before the time you set, then app closure will not happen.
+When you hold down the Cmd-Q keys together, a little countdown timer appears on your screen.
+If you let go of the keys before the timer runs out, the app won’t close.

 Do you force close and quit apps accidentally?
 What have you done to prevent that?
 Let us know in the comments.